 Here’s how I did it.
 With a water-dampened low-lint cheesecloth, add a small amount of the water-based gel stain to the cloth (squeezing the water and stain together with your fingertips), rub it into and with the direction of the wood grain, and allow it to dry.
 The more water you use, the lighter the color.
 This method is good if you’re unsure how the wood will absorb the product.
 Repeat this process until you get the shade of color you want on the wood.

-* I’ve tried this application using a sponge, but I didn’t feel I had as much control as I did when using cheesecloth.
+* I’ve tried this application using a sponge, but I didn’t feel I had as much control as when using cheesecloth.

 STEP 4: Allow the water-based stain to dry thoroughly on the wood.
 Next, with frog tape, tape off the lower part of the legs that you want to stay wood.
-Make sure to run your finger around the tape to make sure it is sealed well to prevent paint from bleeding underneath the tape.
+Make sure to run your finger around the tape to seal it well to prevent paint from bleeding underneath.
 A good seal is super important to prevent paint from bleeding.

-Making sure the wood is smooth will help prevent the paint’s bleeding.
+Making sure the wood is smooth will help prevent the paint’s bleeding under the tape.

 Blocking Wood Tannins | Tricks Of The Trade